I’ve spent the last four years testing bedding – these are the best duvet covers and bedding sets you can buy

-The best duvet covers can give your bedroom an instant uplift.
+The best duvet covers can instantly elevate a bedroom.
 A far easier bedroom update than painting the walls, the duvet cover set you choose can brighten up a room with bold colour, add personality to the bedroom via a fun print, or create a hotel-worthy boudoir with crisp white linens.

-Plus, a duvet cover should ideally be easy to wash and quick to dry so that it's easy to care for.
+Additionally, a duvet cover should ideally be easy to wash and dry quickly, making it easy to care for.
 As such, I've rounded up some of my top buys below, including a guide to the best brands to shop.

 Best duvet covers